-Runner peanuts are the most widely consumed peanut type.
+Runner peanuts are the most widely consumed peanut variety.
 They’re full of delicious flavor, great roasting characteristics, and high yields.
 Runner’s medium size makes them the first choice of producers for use in peanut butters.

 Spanish peanuts are identifiable by their smaller kernels and their reddish-brown skin.
 They are used mostly in peanut candies, peanut and nut snacks, and peanut butter.

-Peanut oil is also becoming a popular option for cooking because of its healthy fats and high cooking temperature (visit Turkey Frying to see how it makes the best deep-fried turkey!)
+Peanut oil is also becoming a popular option for cooking because of its healthy fats and high cooking temperature.
+(Visit Turkey Frying to see how it makes the best deep-fried turkey!)